Skip to main content

 • Fancy riding a horse, rock-climbing, abseiling, surfing and bushcraft, canoeing, sailing, pony trekking, biking – or giving them all a go?
 If any of that sounds tempting, then this is the place for you.
 The Calvert Trust in Exmoor is a well-established charity with an accessible adventure centre offering exciting breaks for people with physical, cognitive and sensory requirements in a beautiful setting in the heart of North Devon.
 It also offers inclusive holidays with accessible accommodation including a restaurant and bar.

 • Based in Dorset’s Portland Harbour this sheltered spot is an excellent location to get to grips with sailing.
-Having hosted the 2012 Olympic and Paralympic Games Weymouth and Portland Sailing Academy has fantastic facilities, giving you the chance to take an adapted sailing experience among the UNESCO World Heritage Site of the Jurassic Coast.
+Having hosted the 2012 Olympic and Paralympic Games Weymouth and Portland Sailing Academy has fantastic facilities, giving you the chance to take an adapted sailing experience along the UNESCO World Heritage Site of the Jurassic Coast.
 There are six accessible buildings with everything from braille and subtitling to induction loops and spacious changing rooms, plus extra wide pontoons outside for wheelchair access.

 • If it’s an adrenaline rush that you’re after, Flying Frenzy has got you covered!
 Working closely with Flyability, you can take to the skies with an adapted buggy for a tandem paragliding experience.
 There is also the chance to fly solo with training.
-You can fly from several beautiful locations dotted along the Jurassic Coast in West Dorset.
+You can fly from several beautiful locations dotted along the Jurassic Coast in west Dorset.

 • Learn to surf at the country’s only inland surf destination, The Wave.
 Hosts of the English Adaptive Surf Championships, The Wave is inclusive making sure that all are welcome – it’s a great location to whet your surfing appetite.
 Look out for its two-day accessible camps with Access Adventures.